denten/denten.github.io/_includes/CV/03-affiliation.md

 ### Columbia University in the City of New York

-Assistant Professor, Department of English and Comparative Literature, September 2012--
+Associate Professor (effective July 2018), Department of English and Comparative Literature, September 2012--

 - Founder, Columbia's Group for Experimental Methods in the Humanities
 - Executive Committee, Institute for Comparative Literature and Society